Bobbed1999/command_set/README.md

 git merge <branch_name>`: Merge changes from one branch into the current branch.
 9. git status: View the status of files in the repository.
 10. git log: View commit history.

+systemctl --user start docker-desktop

+systemctl --user stop docker-desktop

+To enable Docker Desktop to start on sign in, from the Docker menu, select Settings > General > Start Docker Desktop when you sign in to your computer.

+Alternatively, open a terminal and run: systemctl --user enable docker-desktop